Hayley Mills: Stage career

 Mills made her stage debut in a 1969 West End revival of Peter Pan.

 In 1991 she appeared as Anna Leonowens in the Australian production of The King and I. In 1997, Mills starred in the U.S. national tour of Rodgers and Hammerstein's The King and I.

-In 2000 she made her Off-Broadway debut in Sir Noël Coward's Suite in Two Keys, opposite American actress Judith Ivey, for which she won a Theatre World Award.
+In 2000 she made her Off-Broadway debut in Noël Coward's Suite in Two Keys, opposite American actress Judith Ivey, for which she won a Theatre World Award.
 In 2001, Mills starred as Desiree Armfeldt in a production of "A Little Night Music" in Seattle, Washington.
 It was a co-production with the city's A Contemporary Theatre and the Fifth Avenue Theatre.

 In December 2007, for their annual birthday celebration of "The Master", The Noël Coward Society invited Mills as the guest celebrity to lay flowers in front of Coward's statue at New York's Gershwin Theatre, thereby commemorating the anniversary of the 108th birthday of Coward.

 In 2012 she starred as Ursula Widdington in the stage production of Ladies in Lavender at the Royal & Derngate Theatre, before embarking on a national UK tour.
 In 2015, she toured Australia with sister Juliet Mills and Juliet's husband Maxwell Caulfield in the comedy Legends! by James Kirkwood.

 Mills starred in the 2018 Off-Broadway run of Isobel Mahon's Party Face at City Center.